writetome51/batch-loader/README.md

             // This must stay accurate after actions that change the total, such as searches.
     },

-    batchCalculator: {
-        itemsPerPage: number; // `set_currentBatchNumber_basedOnPage()` needs this to work correctly.
-        itemsPerBatch: number;
-        currentBatchNumber: number; // read-only
-        currentBatchNumberIsLast: boolean; // read-only
-        set_currentBatchNumber_basedOnPage: (pageNumber: number) => void;
-            // Useful if you intend to use the batch for pagination.
-Figures out batch that
-            // contains `pageNumber` and assigns it to `currentBatchNumber`.
-    },
+    batchContainer: { data: any[] },
+        // `batchContainer` is injected so it can also be used outside of this class.
+        // It's kept as a private property here, so you must make it accessible outside of this
+        // class in order to manipulate it.

+    batchCalculator: BatchCalculator
         // Tells `dataSource` what batch to fetch.

-    batchContainer: { data: any[] }
-        // `batchContainer` is injected so it can also be manipulated outside of this class.
+        // BatchCalculator is included as a package dependency.
 )
 ```
 </details>